-On the most recent (2012) GSA tenant satisfaction survey, 81% of customers said they were "more than satisfied" (rating of four or five on a five-point scale) with the Kastenmeier Courthouse and GSA services.
+On the most recent (2012) GSA Tenant Satisfaction Survey, 81% of customers gave a more than satisfied rating (four or five on a five-point scale) for the Kastenmeier Courthouse and GSA services.

-For more building information or service calls, contact the Kastenmeier Courthouse Service Desk using the information in the top right box on this page.
+For more building information or service calls, contact GSA Property Management using the information in the top right box of this page.
 For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation There is public parking near the building.
-The Madison Metro Transit system provides public transportation to the area with bus routes that stop near the courthouse.
+Parking and Public Transportation Public parking is available near the building, and the Madison Metro Transit system provides public transportation to the area with bus routes that stop near the courthouse.

 Art in Architecture

 Christopher Sproat's red neon art installation is located in the portico of the Kastenmeier Courthouse.
 The untitled piece contrasts with the building's rich blue facade.

 The shortcut for this page is www.gsa.gov/kastenmeierct.